Skip to main content

 How Dictionaries Work

 The TTS pipeline applies active dictionaries during text processing.
 When a request contains a matching word, KugelAudio substitutes the configured replacement before synthesis.
 If an entry has ipa, IPA takes precedence over the replacement text.
-You do not pass a dictionary ID to generation requests.
-Active dictionaries for the API key’s project are applied automatically to both generation and streaming requests.
+By default you do not pass a dictionary ID to generation requests: all active dictionaries of the API key’s project are applied automatically to both generation and streaming requests, filtered by the request language.
+To control which dictionaries apply for a specific request, use per-request selection.

 Dictionary changes apply to the next synthesis request after the mutation finishes.